adjtomo/seisflows/docs/manual/manual.rst

 - Solver computations account for most of the cost of an inversion.
 As a result, the solver must be written in an efficient compiled language, and wrappers must be written to integrate the compiled code with other software components.

-- There is currently no mechanism for automatically compiling binary files for SPECFEM2D, SPECFEM3D, or SPECFEM3D_GLOBE.
-Users must prepare their own SPECFEM input files and then follow the procedure from the SPECFEM documentation to compile binary files.
+- There is currently no mechanism for automatically compiling executables for SPECFEM2D, SPECFEM3D, or SPECFEM3D_GLOBE.
+Users must prepare their own SPECFEM input files and then follow the compilation procedure in the SPECFEM documentation.

 - As described :ref:`above <job_submission>`, SeisFlows uses two input files, paths and parameter.
-Problems could arise if parameters from SeisFlows input files conflict with parameters from SPECFEM input files.
+Problems could arise if parameters from SeisFlows input files conflict with parameters from solver input file.
 Users must make sure that there are no conflicts between SeisFlows parameters and solver parameters.

 - In the solver routines, it is natural to represent velocity models as dictionaries, with different keys corresponding to different material parameters.
 In the optimization routines, it natural to represent velocity models as vectors.
 To convert back and forth between these two representations, a pair of utility functions--``split`` and ``merge``--are included in solver.base.